geaaru/sabayon-reload/README.md

 It is based on Sabayon Dockerfile written by mudler and Sabayon Team.

+## Requirements

+- Docker
+- LXD
+- Ansible-2.4 (2.5 is not yet supported).

 ## Process steps

 For now only for amd64 platform.